Collin County Expunction Attorney for Drug Crimes

 What’s the Difference Between Expunction and Non-Disclosure?

-An expunction in a criminal charge means that it is completely erased from your record.
-This is an option if you were not convicted of the crime or you were pardoned after conviction.
+An expunction in a criminal charge means it is completely erased from your record.
+This is an option if you were not convicted of the crime or were pardoned after conviction.
 For example, if you were arrested and charged but found not guilty, the court could remove the charge from your record.

 Can My Drug Charges Be Expunged?